 ICSI, also known as Intracytoplasmic Sperm Injection, is a fertility treatment.
 In natural conception, sperm enters the egg and fertilizes it.
 For the sperm to enter, the head of the sperm has to be strong enough to break through the outer barrier of the egg and enter.
 When the sperm is unable to penetrate this outer layer, a procedure called intracytoplasmic sperm injection is used along with IVF or IUF to help in fertilizing the egg.

 In the intracytoplasmic sperm injection technique, the sperm is directly injected into the egg.
-The needle, called a micropipette, will inject the sperm directly into the center of the egg, thus starting the fertilisation process.
-Once the egg is fertilized, the embryo will be implanted in the uterus after a period of 5 days.
+The needle, called a micropipette, will inject the sperm directly into the center of the egg, thus starting the fertilization process.
+After fertilization, the embryo implants in the uterus after a period of 5 days.
 The ICSI procedures are pretty simple and can pave the way to having a baby with both parents’ genes.

 Wondering if ICSI will work?
 The answer is yes, it does work in 50% to 80% of the cases.
 However, like in any situation, there is a flip side to this procedure too.